flyteorg/flyte/rsts/deployment/deployment/index.rst

 There are broadly three different styles of deploying a Flyte backend, with the middle option below being what we recommend for a capable though not massively scalable cluster.
 If all your ML compute can `fit on one EKS cluster <https://docs.aws.amazon.com/eks/latest/userguide/service-quotas.html>`__ (which as of this writing is north of 13000 nodes), this is likely the option for you.

 * Sandboxed
   This uses portable replacements for the blob store and database mentioned above and is not suitable for production use.
 This is a fantastic experimentation and testing environment for Flyte though and is what is used for our ``flytectl demo`` environment.
-Please see :ref:`administrator-deployment-sandbox`.
+Please see :ref:`deployment-deployment-sandbox`.
 * Unified Flyte on one cluster
   We recommend this for most Flyte deployments because it's the simplest.
 Flyte is bundled as one executable, requiring only one Deployment for itself.
 It runs on a single K8s cluster and but still supports the rich ecosystem of extensions and plugins Flyte offers.
-Refer to the :ref:`administrator-deployment-cloud-simple` page to get started.
+Refer to the :ref:`deployment-deployment-cloud-simple` page to get started.
 * Multi-cluster
   For the largest of deployments, it may be worthwhile or necessary to have multiple K8s clusters.
 Flyte's control plane (Admin, Console, Data Catalog) is separated from Flyte's execution engine (Propeller), which runs typically once per compute cluster.
-See :ref:`administrator-deployment-multicluster` for the details.
+See :ref:`deployment-deployment-multicluster` for the details.

 Whatever the style, note that Propeller itself can be sharded as well, though typically that's not required.